Transforming a sewing room

 Several years ago we converted an old storage room into Sandy’s sewing room.
-She was busy in it, making projects for our granddaughters, for our daughter, and for many others.
+She was busy in it, making projects, and for many others.
 The following photo shows how crowded this first room was — I took this photograph shortly after building the large table on the right, using walnut for the legs and the top, and quarter-sawn white oak for the aprons:

 The first upgrade — we decided that the living room was grossly under-utilized.
 So we moved the computers upstairs, and the old computer room became Sandy’s new sewing room.
 This next photograph shows a bit of the expansion (for all the details, I invite you to read a previous article):

 The following gallery of photos will show the old family room now transformed into the new sewing room.The photo sequence starts as we head North in the basement, along the aisle toward the sewing room.
 It continues along the West Wall, with some details in the Northwest corner; then we turn East, along the North wall, and continue clockwise,showing various internal shots of the room along the way.

 In case you wonder why Sandy has so many vintage machines in the sewing room, here’s the secret: they work great!
 How cool is that?
 One of the machines is the very rare 1892 Singer with pheasant decals; and the one with…I have no idea what else is there; just gorgeous vintage sewing machines – many of them.

 I hope you will enjoy this special post, by LOML — that is Internet-speak for “Love-of-my-Life”. 🙂